 On site and virtual reference/research services are provided.
-Reference Services include individual research/consultation, the provision of electronic and print subject guides including African American Theater and the provision of online tutorials.
+Reference Services include individual research/consultation, the provision of electronic and print subject guides, and the provision of online tutorials.
 Reference librarians provide a variety of instructional services to meet the information literacy needs of students, faculty, staff, administrators, and the community at large.